Vietnam.vn - Nền tảng quảng bá Việt Nam

 “These new data call for an urgent reassessment of giraffes on the IUCN Red List and renewed attention from international agreements such as the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 Each species deserves its own protection – a blanket approach will not save them,” said Dr Julian Fennessy, GCF’s director of conservation.

 Threats to giraffe populations vary depending on their distribution, but primarily include habitat loss and fragmentation due to agricultural expansion, human settlement, and infrastructure development.
-These threats reduce access to food and water, limit genetic diversity, and increase the likelihood of human-wildlife conflict in general.
+These risks reduce access to food and water, limit genetic diversity, and increase the likelihood of human-wildlife conflict in general.

 Back to topic